yiisoft/yii2-docker/docs/test-framework.md

 Get the source and place it into a host-volume folder for mounting it into the container.

     git clone https://github.com/yiisoft/yii2 _host-volumes/app

+Enter the container with

+    docker-compose run --rm php bash

 Go into the container and install packages